-7 Things To Know About Complementary Health Approaches for ASD
+7 Things To Know About Complementary Health Approaches for Autism Spectrum Disorder

 The most recent U.S. Government statistics estimate that 1 in 68 children have autism spectrum disorder (ASD).
 ASD refers to a complex group of generally lifelong developmental disorders, usually diagnosed in childhood.
 Some of the characteristics of ASD may include problems communicating; difficulty relating to people, things, or events; repetitive movements or behaviors; and problems adjusting to unfamiliar surroundings or routines.
-Although no cure has been found for ASD, a variety of ther
+Although no cure has been found for ASD, a variety of therapies, including behavioral management therapy and physical therapy, may help address the symptoms associated with ASD.

 There’s very little high quality research on complementary health approaches for ASD.